 - DIY frozen treats (bananas, yogurt, peanut butter, carrots, etc.)

-Some of these, such as carrot sticks, won’t last as long as bully sticks, but they’re still great for your dog.
+Some of these, such as carrot sticks, won’t last as long as bully sticks, but they’re still great for your dog as a healthy treat.
 Others, like antlers, will last much longer without your dog consuming anything.

 As pet owners, we all just want the best for our four-legged best friends.
 Sometimes, that means asking a lot of questions.
 You’re not alone.
 Pet owners worldwide have similar concerns, so we’ve worked a few of those out for you below.